GlykeriaStr/CV/README.md

 #### **Growth mindset**

-I believe in hard work and persistence.
+I am very hard working and persistant.
 That's why I did a lot of self-learning coding before I joined Makers and this skill has only grown since being a part of Makers community.
 I value feedback as a learning tool, and I was asking for it from my teammates and pairing partners as well as my coaches.
 I embrace a challenge and I consistently try to improve and learn something new.
 Since I was little, I always loved learning.
 I taught myself how to play the guitar and I learned to speak English, French and Italian, after living in Italy for 6 months.

 #### **Adaptable through Fast Learning**